Skip to content

 - Wordfence.
 We’ve mentioned Wordfence above to help you keep the WordPress software up-to-date.
 But it can also be used to help with security monitoring and malware scanning.
 You can turn on a feature that alerts you to any suspicious activity on your website, so it’ll automatically send you an email anytime there’s an attempted login.
 You can also run malware scans on your existing files, which is a good idea after installing a new plugin.

 - Keep back-ups.
 It’s essential that you have a reliable back-up process in place in order to cover yourself when things go wrong.
 You’ll want to check with your web host to see if they have a back-up feature included as apart of your plan.
 Most have some sort of automated back-up system in place.
 If you don’t have a back-up feature with your web host, then there are a couple of options you can use via a WordPress plugin.
-Backup Buddy being one of the most popular options.
+Backup Buddy is one of the most popular options.